ammar-homaida-statistics/easystatisticsacademy/modeling/simple-linear-regression/residuals/index.md

 ---
 layout: default
-title: Residuals and Least Squares
+title: Residuals
-description: Learn what residuals are, why they matter in regression, and how the least-squares method finds the regression line that best fits the data.
+description: Learn what residuals are, how they measure prediction errors, and why they are essential for evaluating regression models.
-permalink: /modeling/simple-linear-regression/residuals-and-least-squares/
+permalink: /modeling/simple-linear-regression/residuals/
 sidebar: false
 ---